Blog: Recent stories > Agriculture > Selling into China? Updates on China Trade Information

 12/26/2013 5/1/2015 GB13432-2013 预包装特殊膳食用食品标签 The Labelling of Pre-packaged Foods for Special Dietary Uses

-Label requirements vary in accordance with the product category.
+Label requirements vary by the product category.
 Special label requirements will apply to food, beverage, agrochemicals, pharmaceuticals and cosmetics and may have to be pre-approved by regulatory bodies.

 Methods of quoting and payment

 When selling to China, quotations can be FOB, CIF, ex-works and in US dollars.
-Payment terms can be in advance, collection (payment terms are freely negotiable, averaging 360 days), with or without a letter of credit coverage.
+Payment terms can be made in advance, collected (payment terms are freely negotiable, averaging 360 days), and with or without a letter of credit coverage.

 Selling to China – Documentary & Clearance Requirements

-Usually, the importer in China provides the Chinese Customs with the necessary documents required to have the goods imported into China.
+Usually, the importer in China provides Chinese customs with the necessary documents required to import the goods into China.
 Import documents can vary by product but may include standard documents such as:

 • Bill of lading.